James Wolffe: Dean of the Faculty of Advocates; 2014 to 2016

 Wolffe was elected Vice-Dean of the Faculty of Advocates in February 2013.
 In February 2014, he was elected Dean of the Faculty of Advocates, replacing Richard Keen.
 Wolffe was the winner of an election defeating Gordon Jackson QC, Andrew Smith QC and Alan Summers QC.
 Wolffe is the first Dean to be elected by an electronic vote.
 Following his election he responded: "It is a great honour to be elected by the Faculty as its Dean.
 The people of Scotland have been well served by the independent Bar throughout its existence.
 I look forward to leading the profession during the next chapter of its history."

 Lord Advocate

 On 31 May 2016 the Scottish Government announced that First Minister Nicola Sturgeon had recommended Wolffe to the Scottish Parliament for appointment as Lord Advocate by the Queen.
 His appointment was confirmed by the Scottish Parliament on 1 June 2016.

 In 2020, Wolffe informed the Scottish Government of his intention to step down as Scotland's Lord Advocate after the May 2021 Scottish Parliament election.
 Prior to Nicola Sturgeon's re-election as First Minister, it was confirmed that both Wolffe and Solicitor General Alison Di Rollo, would resign as Scotland's law officers.

 Awards and honours

-Wolffe had the following wards and honours:
+Wolffe had the following awards and honours: